Wilhelm Steinitz: Personal life

 Steinitz lived with Caroline Golder (born 1846) in the 1860s, and their only daughter Flora was born in 1866.
 Flora died in 1888 at the age of 21, and Caroline died in 1892.
 He married his second wife a few years later, and had two children by her.
 In 1897 he dedicated a pamphlet to the memory of his first wife and their daughter.

-In February 1897, the New York Times prematurely reported his death in a New York mental asylum.
+In February 1897, The New York Times prematurely reported his death in a New York mental asylum.
 Some authors claim that he contracted syphilis, which may have been a cause of the mental breakdowns he suffered in his last years.
 In the months prior to his death, he spent some time in institutions as a result of his failing mental health.
+Before his confinement, Steinitz had been attempting to publish an essay calling for the emancipation of Austrian Jews, and Steinitz himself attributed his symptoms entirely to mental fatigue.
 His chess activities had not yielded any great financial rewards, and he died a pauper in the Manhattan State Hospital (Wards Island) on August 12, 1900, of a heart attack.
 Steinitz is buried in the Cemetery of the Evergreens in Brooklyn, New York.
 His second wife and their two young children were still alive at the time of his death.